 To manage both old and new methods, we have integrated the LEED – Leadership in Energy & Environmental Design – sustainable building system into our design processes.
 LEED provides a particularly useful tool for design and assessment of sustainable solutions.

-Because of our efforts, AHL is ranked 73rd among the nation’s Top 100 Green Design Firms, according to the Engineering News Record (July 2013).
+Because of our efforts, AHL is listed as one of the nation’s Top 100 Green Design Firms, according to the Engineering News Record.